hmellor/auction-website/README.md

 ### Environment

-To develop and deploy your own auction, you'll need to install Node.js v21.
+To develop and deploy your own auction, you'll need to install Node.js v22 (LTS).
 To do this, follow the instructions [here](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).

 Then, install the required packages as follows: